sds-edu/SDS-Redis-Guide/README.md

 ## AI Declaration

 Some parts of this guide were structured, formatted, and refined with the assistance of `Gemini 3.1 Pro` .
 The model was used to draft technical explanations and generate code snippets.
-All code was reviewed and tested to ensure accuracy and functionality.
+All code snippets used in the guide and command sequences were reviewed, implemented, and tested by the teaching team to ensure accuracy and functionality.